 It’s a process, but I guarantee it will be worth it.

 oh, and before I go: Life’s timeline doesn’t look the same for everyone.
-We’re all meant to do things in our own pace and at our own stages in life.
-Life wouldn’t be nearly as fun or interesting if we’re all completing the same steps at the same time.
+We’re all meant to do things at our own pace and at our own stages in life.
+Life wouldn’t be nearly as fun or interesting if we all completed the same steps at the same time.